Dogs off lead

 • Does my dog enjoy being around other dogs?

-• Does my dog have good recall training?
+• Does my dog have a good recall?

-• Is my dog up to date on their vaccinations/flea/worming treatment?
+• Is my dog up to date on their vaccinations, flea treatment and worming treatment?

 • Does my dog have a microchip with the correct address?

-If the answer to all of the above questions is yes, then you’re ready to head out with your dog’s canine pals!
+If the answer to all of the above is yes, then your dog may enjoy going on a group walk.

 What should I take with me on a group walk?

-If you’re planning on going on a group walk then you may find that your dog spends more time running around than usual, so you will want to ensure that you have the following items at your disposal to make their walk a happy one.
+If you’re planning on going on a group walk then you may find that your dog spends more time running around than usual.
+You’ll need to ensure that you take the following with you, to keep your dog happy and healthy:

 • Lead